hraberg/deuce/resources/public/README.md

 2. Consider to rewrite parts of this in Clojure/ClojureScript.
 3. Integrate the UI back into Deuce proper / revisit the best Emacs Lisp strategy.

+**[2015-08-01]** Now with self hosted [ClojureScript 1.7](http://swannodette.github.io/2015/07/29/clojurescript-17/) out, this could be re-done in pure ClojureScript, with optional Clojure parts.

 ### Rejected Approaches